 Don’t be shocked, but I truly believe the best time to visit Istanbul is right now, immediately after the terrorist attacks.
 Just pay attention on my words below.
-Then you’ll find the logic and could not agree more.
-I know the title is My TOP dangerous tourist spots in Istanbul and I’ll give you my optional list below.
-Meanwhile just read my statement.
+Then you’ll find the logic and couldn’t agree more.
+I know the title is TOP 10 dangerous tourist spots in Istanbul and I’ll give you my optional list below.
+Meanwhile, just read the statement.

 All of us are aware of the fact Istanbul is one of the most beautiful, colourful and exciting cities.
-Unfortunately the terrorist attacks lately put under serious threat the safety in that stunning city.
+Unfortunately, the terrorist attacks lately put the safety in that stunning city under serious threat.
 The tourists expectedly got scared and started cancelling their bookings.
 Especially after the last terrorist attack on June 28th at Ataturk International Airport, with 43 dead and more than 150 injured.

 I’ve been more than 12 times in Istanbul, I know it as well as I know my hometown.
-Versatile, multinational and never sleeping, Istanbul remained for long time my favourite city to travel to.
-It seems to me that incredible megapolis was cursed.
+Versatile, multinational and never sleeping, Istanbul remained my favourite city to travel to for a long time.
+It seems to me like this incredible megapolis has been cursed.
 It began three years ago with the protests at Taksim square, when tear gas and bullets were used against the demonstrators.
-The downtown woke up, destroyed,full of fear.
+The downtown woke up, destroyed, full of fear.
 That was the first wave of violence.

 Then the terrorist attacks from ISIS, killing people and threatening the tourist season.
-A bit later the conflict Russia-Turkey pulled away all the Russian tourists, a huge loss for the local travel industry.
-Now another attack directly to the most overcrowded distribution hub at the Asian-European door – Ataturk International Airport …
+A bit later the conflict Russia-Turkey pulled all the Russian tourists away, a huge loss for the local travel industry.
+Now another attack, directly to the most overcrowded distribution hub at the Asian-European doorstep – Ataturk International Airport …

-The officials confessed there is a visible ebb-tide of tourists.
-Cancellations are already up to 35%.
-The tour agents claim the percentage is even higher – not less than 60 %.
-It’s going to be a real catastrophe for the touristic 2016 season, whose pick is supposed to be at the moment.
+The officials confessed a visible ebb-tide of tourists was detected.
+Cancellations were already up to 35%.
+The tour agents claim the percentage was even higher – not less than 60 %.
+It’s going to be a real catastrophe for the touristic 2016 season, whose pick was supposed to be at the moment.
 Istanbul streets are almost empty in the mid of the high season.

 potential benefits at the moment.